huspain/youtube-to-wp-feed/README.md

 To display playlists as a feed, use this shortcode: <strong>[youtube-playlist playlist="{playlist-slug}" link="youtube"]</strong>.<br>
 <ul >
     <li>The <strong>"playlist"</strong> parameter indicates which playlist to display.
 Use the slug of a "playlists" taxonomy term for the value.
 If this is not specified, it will default to display all videos.</li>
     <li>The <strong>"link"</strong> parameter specifies where each video in the feed will link to.
 If this value is set to "youtube", then each video will link to its respective video on "youtube.com."
-If any other value is given, or if left unspecified, then each video will link to its respective post on the website.</li>
+If any other value is given, or if left unspecified, each video will link to its respective post on the website.</li>
 </ul>
 <br>
 To display videos as an iframe, use this shortcode: <strong>[youtube-iframe post_id="{post_id}"]</strong>.<br>